fsharp/fsharp.github.io/_posts/2014-06-18-fsharp-contributions.md

  3. How your contributions will flow through to other F# tooling worldwide, on many different platforms
  4. How the core engineering changes may be improved in the future

-Background: The F# Open Engineering Group
+Background: The F# Core Engineering Group
 -------------------------------------

 First, some background.
-The F# Open Engineering group is a technical working group made up of founding members of the FSSF, plus other contributors to the core F# compiler and tooling.
+The F# Core Engineering group is a technical working group made up of founding members of the FSSF, plus other contributors to the core F# compiler and tooling.
 Our role is to enable work on the core of the F# open source tools, especially in a cross-platform setting.
 This includes any work on: